manojbhosale/hello-world/AllGitDockerCommands.md

 - ```git pull origin ```
 - ```git branch -f master C6``` # move master branch to the C6 commit as parent
 - ```git reset``` <- Its a permanent Undo.
 Dangerous than "revert".
 Resets staging area to most recent commit but leaves working directory unchanged.
 - ```git revert``` <- Undoes a commited snapshot.
 Its a safe way to undo changes.
-DOesnot change the project history.
+Doesnot change the project history.
 - ```git cherry-pick <commits>```
 - ```git rebase -i HEAD~4```
 - ```git stash```